 Exchanging mesh data with many applications such as SketchUp® and Modo®.

 Exporting meshes for prototyping and fabrication.

 Converting NURBS to meshes for display and rendering.

-Capturing existing 3‑D data is often one of the first steps in a design project.
-Rhino has always directly supported both 3‑D digitizing hardware and 3‑D scanned point cloud data.
-Rhino V5 has enhanced support for:
+Capturing existing 3D data is often one of the first steps in a design project.
+Rhino has always directly supported both 3D digitizing hardware and 3D scanned point cloud data.
+Rhino now supports:

 Design realization requires high‑quality 3D models in every phase of design, presentation, analysis, and fabrication.
-Rhino 6 includes new tools and enhancements to help ensure that the 3D models used throughout your process are the highest possible quality.
+Rhino includes tools to help ensure that the 3D models used throughout your process are the highest possible quality.